momochi000/pomodoro_arcade/README.md

 ## CURRENT

+#### Test that timer behaves properly when rest period begins while phone sleeps
+  + It should simply start the rest period once the phone or device continues operation of the js

 ---

 ## BACKLOG

-#### BUG: break timer seems to be broken.
-  + Probably related to the new _verifyTime method.
-I suspect the time is being saved but when the state changes, the time isn't being re-saved.
-#### Test that timer behaves properly when rest period begins while phone sleeps
-  + It should simply start the rest period once the phone or device continues operation of the js
 #### Add a sound or tone that plays when the timer finishes
   + http://stackoverflow.com/questions/10951524/play-and-replay-a-sound-on-safari-mobile
     function initAudio() {